Chris Thorne: Room 14

-Written reports will be issued at the conclusion of Term 2 and this will be followed by parent interviews.
+Written reports will be issued at the conclusion of Term 2 and this will be followed by the Student Led Conferences.

-Every year a large number Room 14 students are actors, prop makers or backstage crew in the school Production.
-This year is the school’s 51st show!
+Term 3 – Every year a large number Room 14 students are actors, prop makers or backstage crew in the school Production.
+This year is the school’s 53rd show!
 I strongly encourage all students to audition for a role.

 Parents, your children can expect homework each week.
 This will include regular spelling, mathematics, reading and research activities.
 We will continue to utilise Google Apps, such as Google Classroom, Docs, and Drive, to facilitate the completion of school and homework tasks.
 Your involvement in your child’s learning is critical for success.
-You can help by signing your child’s homework diary each week, and by ensuring that they are doing their nightly reading.
+You can help by ensuring that they are doing their nightly reading.
 Please feel free to contact me if you have any concerns, feedback or questions.

 Mr Chris Thorne